borisdj/EFCore.BulkExtensions/README.md

 ```
 Practical general usage could be made in a way to override regular SaveChanges and if any list of Modified entities entries is greater then say 1000 to redirect to Bulk version.

-Note: Bulk ops have optional argument *Type type* that can be set to type of Entity if list has dynamic runtime objects or is inhereted from Entity class.
+Note: Bulk ops have optional argument *Type type* that can be set to type of Entity if list has dynamic runtime objects or is inherited from Entity class.

 ## BulkConfig arguments